Landsford Canal State Park

 Internal Improvements and Landsford Canal

-Construction on the canal system began around 1819, and would take 4 years to complete.
-Landsford was the last and northern most in the system.
-Built under supervision of Scotsman Robert Leckie by both Irish Masons and the local enslaved population, the canal ran along 2 miles along the Catawba river at the most treacherous point.
+Construction on the canal system began in 1819, and would take 4 years to complete.
+Landsford was the last and northern most canal in the system.
+Built under supervision of Scotsman Robert Leckie by both Irish Masons and the local enslaved population, the canal ran along 2 miles of the Catawba river at its most treacherous point.

-Requiring a total of four lifting locks for the thirty-two feet of descent along its length.
+A total of four lifting locks were required for the thirty-two feet of descent along its length.
 A rock diversion dam was built along the upriver section to channel water into the canal system, and a guard lock to regulate the amount of water added.
-The canal was twelve feet wide and ten feet deep with three bridges crossing it, a number of culverts diverting streams under the canal so as not to damage it, and over time a mill was constructed about halfway down.
+The canal was twelve feet wide and ten feet deep with three bridges crossing it, a number of culverts diverting streams under the canal so as not to damage it, and a mill powered by the flowing waters at the canal’s midway point.

 A Family Tragedy During Landsford Canal’s Construction

 Robert Leckie’s days working on Landsford Canal turned into the darkest time in his life.
-With 20 months he would loose his two year old son George Bomford Leckie in August 1822 followed by his aunt Mary Wilson the following month.
-On January 23, 1823 his wife Mary died, and his 22 year son James Taylor Leckie died on May 19, 1824.
+Within 20 months he would loose his entire family.
+First his two year old son George Bomford Leckie in died in August 1822 followed by his aunt Mary Wilson the following month.
+On January 23, 1823 his wife Mary died, and his 22 year son James Taylor Leckie on May 19, 1824.

 After his wife’s death, he constructed a unique enclosure around their graves at the Old Waxhaw Presbyterian Church not far from the Landsford Canal work site.
 The burial plot is completely surrounded by a 7 foot high stone wall.
-Robert Leckie didn’t put entrance on the enclosure, but instead, he designed it with stones protruding outward to form steps.
+Leckie didn’t build an entrance to the enclosure, but instead, he designed it with stones protruding outward to form steps.

 Final Thoughts About Landsford Canal State Park

 Landsford Canal is a small but well maintained state park that’s a great place for a day trip.
-The picnic tables all have great views of one of the Catawba River shoals and have provided grills.
+The picnic tables all have great views of the Catawba River and have provided grills.

-Although the Nature Trail run closer to the Catawba River, neither trail has many great views of the river.
+Although the Nature Trail runs closer to the Catawba, neither trail has great views of the river.
 A row of trees separates the trail from the river for most of its run.
 But that does make a nice shady hike during the summer.

 The only real complaint I have is that some of the signage could be better.
 There is a map on the kiosk when you first enter the picnic area, but somehow I missed that on my visit.
 I got to the trails just by heading down river to see what was there.
 The signage for where the Canal Trail first splits off really isn’t that great either.
 But keep in mind that the only trail splitting off runs to the canal.